Installing the Motherboard in your Homebuilt Computer

 It's good practice to use all of the motherboard's mounting holes, but you probably won't use all of the case's mounting holes.
 Chances are that the case will have "extra" holes to accommodate different boards.
 Just ignore those holes.

 Installing the Standoffs

 Once you have determined which mounting holes you will be using, you will need to insert standoffs in the corresponding holes in the computer case.
 Chances are that some of them will already be installed, and you will have to install the rest.

-There are several types of standoffs, with the ones on the right being the most common.
+There are several types of standoffs, with the ones in this picture being the most common.
 The purpose of standoffs is to separate the back of the motherboard from the metal case.
-You install the standoffs in the mounting holes in the case that correspond to the holes in your motherboard.

 The standoffs are screwed or inserted into the chassis, and the mobo in turn is attached to the standoffs through the mounting holes in the motherboard.
 This creates a small space that prevents the back of the motherboard from shorting out against the metal case.